|

 being a team leader at Habitat for Humanity, to something simple like

 pulling over to help someone in need.
+I am very passionate about my career

 and my long-term goals.
 I am currently a senior at the University of